-The Golden Gate Bridge District is currently installing a Suicide Deterrent System and replacing the maintenance traveler rails at the Golden Gate Bridge over San Francisco Bay.
-Work is being conducted Monday through Saturday 7 a.m. to 5 p.m. and 7 p.m. to 5 a.m. through January 31, 2022.
+GOLDEN GATE BRIDGE - The Golden Gate Bridge District is currently installing a Suicide Deterrent System, replacing the maintenance traveler rails and will be installing new maintenance travelers.
+Work is being conducted Monday through Saturday 7 a.m. to 5 p.m. and 7 p.m. to 5 a.m. through November 2025.
 Temporary platforms at various locations beneath low steel of the bridge reduces vertical clearance by 14 feet.
-The east and west lower edges of the platform are lighted at night with steady burning red lights visible at 2,000 yards by approaching vessels.
-This information is periodically updated in the Coast Guard Local Notice to Mariners when temporary platform locations change.
+This information is periodically updated in the Coast Guard Local Notice to Mariners as conditions change.

-Caltrans is currently performing major rehabilitation and maintenance at the San Mateo/Hayward Bridge over San Francisco Bay.
+SAN MATEO/HAYWARD BRIDGE - Caltrans is currently performing major rehabilitation and maintenance.
 The work is being conducted from barges Monday through Friday, 7 a.m. to 3:30 p.m. through June 8, 2023.
 At no time will work be conducted between piers 19 and 20, the main navigation span of the bridge.
-This information is periodically updated in the Coast Guard Local Notice to Mariners when work locations change.
+This information is periodically updated in the Coast Guard Local Notice to Mariners as conditions change.